 Read the full article here

-This week the RBA kept interest rates on hold.
+This week saw the Reserve Bank keep interest rates on hold.

-That’s after the Reserve Bank of Australia (RBA) decided to keep rates at 0.75% on Tuesday.
+The Reserve Bank of Australia (RBA) has decided to keep the interest rate steady at its November meeting.

 Read the full article here